Even though they have just one letter difference between them, adverse vs averse are not the same word. Skilled writers know how to tell them apart.

 Averse has just a few synonyms.
 They include:

 Averse comes from the Latin word avertere, which means to turn.
 It also has some roots in the Middle French word avertir.
+You might also be interested in our awhile vs. a while explainer.

 Keeping the Two Words Separate